Spectrum FAQ

 What type of events do Spectrum provide?

 Spectrum recognises the challenges faced by families of children with additional needs, so we remove as many hurdles for those families that we support, to make them as simple to attend and as enjoyable as possible.
-Coach travel is often also provided with many of our away days, or you can just meet us at the venue.
+Coach travel is often also provided with many of our away days, or for most events you can just meet us at the venue.

 Do Spectrum provide family based sessions?

-Yes, we do!
-Spectrum is very much family-focused, and we currently provide a free session at Clip n Climb Cambridge and Climb Quest Milton Keynes each month alongside our own Spectrum Play sessions.
 These are great places to not only have a lot of fun but also to make new friends, meet like-minded families, catch up with the Spectrum team and keep up to date on all we have coming up.
 All of our sessions and events are specifically for families registered with us.

 How do I find out about Spectrum events?